Autism Young Adults: Thriving Beyond Diagnosis

 Transitioning to Adulthood

-Transitioning to adulthood is a significant phase for all young people, but it can be particularly challenging for autism young adults.
+Transitioning to adulthood is a significant phase for all young people, but it can be particularly challenging for young adults with young adults with autism.
 It requires careful preparation, the development of independence skills, and the utilization of appropriate transition planning tools.

 Building Independence Skills

 For individuals with autism, independence skills serve as the building blocks for a successful transition into adulthood.
-It's crucial to introduce these skills early and build upon them gradually, which can equip autism young adults with the tools they need to be more independent throughout their lives.
+It's crucial to introduce these skills early and build upon them gradually, which can equip young adults with autism with the tools they need to be more independent throughout their lives.

 These skills can range from self-care and domestic tasks to more complex abilities such as decision making and problem-solving.
 Teaching individuals with autism strategies to cope with changes in their environments and routines can also build resilience and independence, reducing stress, anxiety, and preventing behavioral issues that may result from unexpected changes [2].